Meteorite: Classification

 About 5% of meteorites that have been seen to fall are iron meteorites composed of iron-nickel alloys, such as kamacite and/or taenite.
 Most iron meteorites are thought to come from the cores of planetesimals that were once molten.
 As with the Earth, the denser metal separated from silicate material and sank toward the center of the planetesimal, forming its core.
 After the planetesimal solidified, it broke up in a collision with another planetesimal.
 Due to the low abundance of iron meteorites in collection areas such as Antarctica, where most of the meteoric material that has fallen can be recovered, it is possible that the percentage of iron-meteorite falls is lower than 5%.
 This would be explained by a recovery bias; laypeople are more likely to notice and recover solid masses of metal than most other meteorite types.
 The abundance of iron meteorites relative to total Antarctic finds is 0.4%.

 Stony-iron meteorites constitute the remaining 1%.
 They are a mixture of iron-nickel metal and silicate minerals.
 One type, called pallasites, is thought to have originated in the boundary zone above the core regions where iron meteorites originated.
 The other major type of stony-iron meteorites is the mesosiderites.

 Tektites (from Greek tektos, molten) are not themselves meteorites, but are rather natural glass objects up to a few centimeters in size that were formed—according to most scientists—by the impacts of large meteorites on Earth's surface.
 A few researchers have favored tektites originating from the Moon as volcanic ejecta, but this theory has lost much of its support over the last few decades.

 Frequency

-The diameter of the largest impactor to hit Earth on any given day is likely to be about 40 cm, in a given year about 4 m, and in a given century about 20 m.
-These statistics are obtained by the following:

-Over at least the range from 5 cm to roughly 300 m, the rate at which Earth receives meteors obeys a power-law distribution as follows: